imagineLife/big-site/content/node/fs/read.md

 const contents = readFileSync(FILE_TO_READ, { encoding: 'utf8' });
 ```

-## Keeping The Even Loop Open With Async Reading
+## Keeping The Even Loop Open With Callback
 The [`readFile`](https://nodejs.org/dist/latest-v18.x/docs/api/fs.html#fsreadfilepath-options-callback) method of the `fs` module can be used to read files from disk:
 ```js
 const { readFile } = require('fs');